davisp/jiffy/README.md

 A quick note on unicode.
 Jiffy only understands UTF-8 in binaries.
 End of story.

-Errors are raised as exceptions.
+Errors are raised as error exceptions.

     Eshell V5.8.2  (abort with ^G)
     1> jiffy:decode(<<"{\"foo\": \"bar\"}">>).